MicrosoftDocs/Viva/Viva/glint/set-up-distribution-lists.md

 1. Confirm list and select  **Save Changes**.

    > [!NOTE]
    >The date range selected for an attribute should always be equal to or greater to the frequency at which you update your Employee Attribute File.
-For companies that integrate their HRIS files automatically, this will work well.
+For companies that integrate their Human Resources Information System (HRIS) files automatically, this will work well.
 For companies that manually update files, ensure that the window you’ve set is wide enough to include the frequency with which employee data is refreshed.
 For example, if a window is set to 15 days but employee files are only updated once every 30 days, the survey will likely miss people who should get the survey, since the date range is only set to look at people who started 30-45 days earlier.
 Instead, set the window for at least 30 days so you are sure to include everyone.

 After selecting an attribute, you'll see a list of employees that match your criteria.
-From here, employees can be manually excluded by selecting that employees name in the Included box and then selecting Exclude when it appears.
+From here, employees can be manually excluded by selecting that employees name in the Included box and then selecting **Exclude** when it appears.

    > [!NOTE]
    >You do not have the option to manually include employees.